lte678/fmerge_cpp/README.md

 What it also does, is keep track of which files exist when to allow us to differntiate between the create of a file in one folder from the deletion of that same file in another.
 This most importantly allows file deletions to be propagated between peers.

+It also presents a conflict resolution dialog to unify conflicting changes.

 ## How is it used?

-You don't.

-Please.

-Don't use this on your files, since it is incomplete and completely untested.
-I will write a notice if I ever consider it mature enough for actual use.
+With much care.
+It is currently not thoroughly tested.
+In theory, in it's current state it should be able to somewhat robustly preform the afore-mentioned functions.

-The tool is executed in a client-server configuration, but the computers it is run on do not take on a client-server role.
-The software should in theory yield identical results both ways around.
+The tool is executed in a client-server configuration, but these have no special meaning; The software should in theory yield identical results both ways around.

 ## Current Status

-Currently, the software can detect and maintain changes that occur in the specified directory and merge these changes from a peer.
-Any special file support (large files, links, etc.) or handling of edge cases will fail.

-There are no smart merging algorithms yet.
+Currently, fmerge can reliably keep two computers in sync, but still has numerous issues and is missing the following features:

+- Large file support (file size limited by RAM currently)
+- Automatic and clean termination of application
+- Daemon mode for server

 ## Author
 Me!